Lou Albano: Singles wrestler (1964-1967)

-The Sicilians and breakup (1967-1969)
+The Sicilians (1967-1969)

 Albano returned in 1967 and again partnered with Tony Altomare as "The Sicilians".
 In July, they won the WWWF United States Tag Team Championship from Arnold Skaaland and Spiros Arion.
-Albano and Altomare only held the championship for two weeks, a title change which was not even acknowledged on WWWF television outside the Atlantic City market.
+Albano and Altomare only held the championship for two weeks, a title change which was not even acknowledged on WWWF television outside the Atlantic City, New Jersey market.
 But several photographs of the pair with their title belts were taken, which elevated Albano's reputation in the wrestling magazines of the time, and provided good publicity fodder later in his career.
+In late 1969, The Sicilians disbanded and went their separate ways.

+Singles wrestler (1969-1970)

-By 1969, The Sicilians disbanded and went their separate ways.
-Albano went on as a singles competitor before retiring from active in-ring wrestling to focus on work as a manager.
+In late 1969, Albano returned to competition as a singles competitor until late 1970, when he largely stepped back from active in-ring wrestling to focus on work as a manager.